bogaa/Castlevania-3-ASM-Patches/README.md

 About Cheats and Level Select:
 - To use levelSelect press select while/hold pause.
 In debugg the screen select stage/helper use A,B and select to choose.
 Then pause again to lunch new stage.
-- MultiShot Press B while holding select (this works only well with fast swap.
-Else you have to wait till swap is done)
+- MultiShot Press B while pause
-- Subweapon press A while holding select (this works only well with fast swap.
-Else you have to wait till swap is done)
+- Subweapon press A while pause

 About Expansion:
 - This is purpesfully made so you can disable all expansion and work with the base ROM.
 Most patches will make use of the expansion and will not work otherwise